 - Park the vehicle on a level, firm and non-skid surface.
-The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\dip\$ 200.
+The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\$ 198. - On the Astra TwinTop, the roof must be closed before the vehicle is raised.

-- On the Astra TwinTop, the roof must be closed before the vehicle is raised. - Never change more than one wheel at once. - Use the jack only to change wheels. - If the ground on which the vehicle is standing is soft, a solid board (max.
+- Never change more than one wheel at once. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - If the ground on which the vehicle is standing is soft, a solid board (max.
 1 cm thick) should be placed under the jack. - No people or animals may be in the vehicle when it is jacked-up. - Never crawl under a jacked-up vehicle. - Do not start the vehicle when it is raised on the jack. - Before screwing in the wheel bolts, clean them and lightly coat the taper of each wheel bolt with commercially available grease.

 1. Pull off the wheel cover with the hook.
-Vehicle tools \$\Display\$ 190.
+Vehicle tools ♀ 187.